For the best views of Hong Kong, you’ll have to work for them. Tie your laces and hit the best hiking trail in Hong Kong.

 Once you make it to the top of Lion Rock, you’ll be rewarded with the best view of Hong Kong.
 You’ll feel like you are on top of the world up here.
 Here are a few of our favorite pictures of Hong Kong from the Lion Rock hike.

 When Is The Best Time To Hike In Hong Kong?

-Try and start the hike early in the morning, preferably before 9am.
-The heat won’t be nearly as bad and there are way less people on the trail.
+Try and start the hike early in the morning, preferably before 9 am.
+The heat won’t be nearly as bad, and there are way fewer people on the trail.

 Things To Know Before Hiking

-Don’t forget to pack the sunscreen.
-Part of the trail will be shaded but the closer you get to Lion Rock the shad will start to disappear.
+Don’t forget to pack sunscreen.
+Part of the trail will be shaded, but the closer you get to Lion Rock, the shad will start to disappear.

 Lion Rock Hong Kong Facts